Ergysi91/hello-world/README.md

 Hi Humans,

-Ergo here and I like Coffeescript
+Ergo here and I like

 It's good to be here!